-To experience a cross-section of the Balkans’ history, cuisine, and breathtaking architecture, hit the road along Croatia’s sun-drenched coast to the neighboring countries on a day trip from Dubrovnik.
+To experience a cross-section of the Balkans’ history, cuisine, and breathtaking architecture, take Balkans road trip along Croatia’s sun-drenched coast, and even ferry ride to neighboring islands, on a day trip from Dubrovnik.

 Kotor Bay, Montenegro

 Distance from Dubrovnik: 56 miles

 It takes 3.5 hours to reach Montenegro by road, though border crossings during the summer season can stretch to five hours.
 Push along the scenic highway E65, with its narrow hairpin bends and the craggy mountains of Montenegro on one side.
 The name “Montenegro” is said to come from 15th-Century Venetian lords, who saw the surrounding dense pine forests as giant black mountains.

 The ride to Kotor Bay cuts through these narrow mountains, but you’ll get glimpses of the medieval villages located on the water during the drive.
 The medieval walled town of Kotor is a maze of cobbled alleyways, piazzas, cafes, jazz clubs, and tiny boutiques squeezed into lanes.
 The most impressive landmark is the Catholic church, a mastery of baroque-romanesque architecture, and you can also spot remains of Byzantine-style frescoes on the arches.